OSU students' research may determine fate of hunting seasons

 Thursday, September 14, 2006

-“The main motivation [for the study] is to determine if there are enough of these two species to provide hunting opportunities to the sportsmen in the state,” said David Leslie, leader of Oklahoma Cooperative Fish and Wildlife Research Unit at OSU.
+“The main motivation [for the study] is to determine if there are enough of these two species to provide hunting opportunities to the sportsmen in the state,” said David Leslie, leader of the Oklahoma Cooperative Fish and Wildlife Research Unit at OSU.
 “These findings will be pivotal to the ODWC’s decision to or not to declare a hunting/trapping season.”

-“If they look at the data and believe that the numbers are sufficient, they would very much like to open a season,” said Leslie, who is supervising both students’ research.
+“If they look at the data and believe that the numbers are sufficient, they would very much like to open a season,” said Leslie, who is supervising both students’ research."

 Barrett has been studying the state’s river otter population for two years.
 He used mail-out surveys to gauge the public’s interest in trapping otters.